 Swallow the capsule whole and do not crush, chew, break, or open it.

 Mix Prograf oral granules with water right before you take them.
 Do not save this mixture for later use.
 Do not get the powder or mixture on your skin or in your eyes.
 If this happens, wash your skin with soap and water or rinse your eyes with water.

 You may take Prograf with or without food, but take it the same way each time.

 Your dose needs may change if you switch to a different brand, strength, or form of this medicine.
 All forms of tacrolimus are not equivalent and may not have the same dose or schedule.
 Avoid medication errors by using only the form and strength your doctor prescribes.

 You will need frequent medical tests, and your blood pressure will need to be checked often.

 Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.

 What happens if I overdose?